fjcaetano/NSStringMask/README.md

 You may also provide an instance of NSRegularExpression instead of a pattern, the result is the same.

-When a pattern is passed, the class creates a NSRegularExpression object with NSRegularExpressionCaseInsensitive option.
+When a pattern is passed, the class creates a NSRegularExpression object with 0 option.
 If you need it to be different, it may be interesting to provide the regex and not a string pattern.

 ## UITextFieldMask